 Judge: Okay, last question.
 Did your father throw anything or do anything with the telephone that day?

 Alexandra: I think that was an accident.
-Mom went to call someone and dad grabbed the phone and the plug came out of the wall.
+Mom was calling someone and dad reached for the phone and the plug just came out of the wall.

 Judge: Okay...
 I've heard enough.